lekhajee/reveal.js/blog.md

 #### Why is this different from other mock services?

-Also, unlike other mock frameworks, using Mimic does not involve including many extra lines of code that crowd the tests.
-Tests just need to pass in the `metadata`, only in case of a negative scenario, and mimic will process and return the expected response.
-This makes test code easy to read and understand.
-Also, changes in upstream system's behaviors, do not alter the tests.
+Mimic isn't a generic mocking system where the tests have to provide their own scripted responses, as Mimic knows about how the services it mimics are supposed to behave.
+Tests just need to pass in the `metadata`, only in case of a negative scenario, and Mimic will process and return the expected response.
+This makes Mimic a repository of known responses including error conditions.
+Hence, using Mimic does not involve including many extra lines of code that crowd the tests.
+And changes in upstream system's behaviors, do not alter the tests.
+This makes test code robust and easy to read.

 #### Onwards!